Ayako Egawa wrote to me about privacy and anonymity in donating, and social networking in Japan. Here’s what she wrote:

 Thanks for sharing that with us Ayako!
 It’s interesting to hear about how people think differently in different countries.
 If anyone would like to share anything about social networking and donating other countries, feel free to comment below.

 This article was posted on Friday, February 18th, 2011 at 7:24 pm and is filed under Customs and Traditions, Donating, Facebook, Mama Lisa, Movies, TV & The Internet, Privacy, Social Networking.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Social Networking, Facebook and Anonymity in Japan”